-What is a Deep Teeth Cleaning At The Dentist & What to Expect
+What To Expect At Your Deep Cleaning At The Dentist

 If you’ve ever been told that you need a deep teeth cleaning procedure (aka “scaling and root planing” or “SCRP”), it’s because your dentist and hygienist want to help you halt an active, aggressive gum infection.
 But when it comes to deep cleanings, what to expect is slightly different than your typical six-month routine dental cleanings.